 It’s worth noting that deer behavior and habitat use vary depending on weather conditions, food availability, hunting pressure from the previous hunting season, and other factors.
 Therefore, it’s important to also look for sheds in other areas as well, and keep in mind that deer are adaptable and will use a variety of habitats depending on their needs.
 It’s also important to pay attention to fresh deer sign, such as rubs, scrapes, and deer tracks, which can indicate the presence of deer and may lead you to areas where sheds are likely to be found.

 During the winter months, deer may use south-facing slopes more frequently than other areas because they can provide warmth from the sun and a respite from the cold, north winds.
 The south-facing slopes can be a good place to look for sheds, as deer may have shed their antlers while resting or feeding in these areas.

 The south-facing slopes typically have less snow than other areas and can have a variety of food sources such as shrubs, grasses, and forbs, which can provide deer with food during the winter months.
 This can make these areas prime locations for finding sheds as deer will spend more time in these areas.
 Additionally, south-facing slopes can also be a good spot to find deer beds, as they will often bed down in the sun to stay warm.

 However, it’s worth mentioning that deer are opportunistic animals, and they will use a variety of habitats and microclimates depending on the availability of food, water, and thermal cover.
 So, just because deer may use south-facing slopes more frequently in the winter, it doesn’t mean that north-facing slopes or other areas are not worth checking for sheds.
-It’s always good to keep in mind that deer are adaptable and will use a variety of habitats depending on their needs, so it’s important to also look for sheds in other areas as well.
+It’s always good to keep in mind that deer are adaptable and will use a variety of habitats depending on their needs, so it’s important to also look for antlers in other areas as well.